DanBuchan/twittercoding/README.md

 Login as the admin user then visit `http://DOMAIN/coding/upload/`

 Here you can upload your file of tweets.
+It ought to prevent you putting the same tweet in twice but I doubt the error message will be nice.

 ## 3. Add coding categories